 Firmly established as one of the top living builders, master luthier Edmund Blochinger

 is now in great demand world-wide.
 He originally began building his guitars in the style of Hauser and Torres and in recent years has been influenced by the great Spanish masters of the late 19th and early 20th centuries, particularly Antonio de Torres.
 For years, Pepe and Celin Romero have been great champions of these instruments and they both play on Blochinger guitars regularly as one of their main concert instruments.
+Celino Romero has also been touring and recording on a cedar Blochinger as well.
 In Pepe's words, Blochinger is "one of the greatest" luthiers in the world today.
 Many other young professional players and competition winners also play Blochinger instruments.

 Orfeo article on Hauser III, Blochinger and Ober

 Luthier Bio: Edmund Blochinger